 By Taylor expanding $A$ and $B$ one can obtain

 with $x$ given by $x = \frac{k}{r}$.
-The subscript $0$ indicates that the value is taken at $x=0$ (ie : $r \rightarrow \infty$).
+The subscript $0$ indicates that the value is taken at $x=0$ (i.e. : $r \rightarrow \infty$).
 By solving the second and third term of $A$ and $B$ one can compute the total metric expansion and thus identify, by comparing with usual post-Newtonian definition, the mass and the exact post-Newtonian parameters as

 where $\omega_0$ is the background value of $\omega(\Phi)$.
-As a reminder, $d$ is a parameter of the Janis-Newman-Winicour metric (Eq.({\ref{eq:JNW_JF})) and is given by Eq.(\ref{eq:d}).
-It explictly depends on the structure of the star.
-Hence the post-Newtonian parameters $\beta_{exact}, \gamma_{exact}, \delta_{exact}$ are formulated with an explicit depence in the structure of the considered body.
-This results has been obtained using isotropic Janis-Newman-Winicour metric.
-Using this result one can replace d with Eq.(\ref{eq:d}) an re-arrange the equation to obtain
+As a reminder, $d$ is a parameter of the Janis-Newman-Winicour metric (Eq. ({\ref{eq:JNW_JF})) and is given by Eq. (\ref{eq:d}).
+It explicitly depends on the structure of the star.
+Hence the post-Newtonian parameters $\beta_{exact}, \gamma_{exact}, \delta_{exact}$ are formulated with an explicit dependence on the structure of the considered body.
+This result was obtained using isotropic Janis-Newman-Winicour metric.
+Using this result one can replace d with Eq. (\ref{eq:d}) an re-arrange the equation to obtain

-in which $\Xi = \frac{1}{\sqrt{3+2\omega_0}} \frac{1-\theta}{1+\theta}$ with $\theta = \frac{P^*}{E^*}$.
+in which $\Xi = \frac{1}{\sqrt{3+2\omega_0}} \frac{1-\Theta}{1+\Theta}$ with $\Theta = \frac{P^*}{E^*}$.
 Detailed calculation are presented in \cite{chauvineau:2024prd}.